MclPio/mclpio.github.io/_posts/2025-11-30-the-product-compass.md

 ## To End

 This framework is your **Product** **Compass**.
 It provides the structure to turn an abstract idea into a high quality, focused, and sticky product.
 We introduced market segmentation through **Psychological Primacy** so you can identify, think, and plan your user’s journey.
 The journey itself must be **frictionless** in every stage, from discovery to the social signaling loop.
-Finally, we top it off with strong principles to keep you on track: Optimize your MVP, maintain an obsessively high quality bar, stick to the mission, embrace subtraction, and iterate with wisdom.
+Finally, we top it off with strong principles to keep you on track: Optimize your MVP, maintain an obsessively high quality bar, stick to the mission, embrace subtraction, and iterate.

 Go on then, **BUILD**.
 The world is what you imagine it to be.